Dr Sarah ParryTitle

 - 'Public Sociology' and the role of social science in society

-- Issue framing (as technical, social, ethical, political etc.) in decision-making processes relating to science, technology and environment
+- Issue framing (as technical, social, ethical, political etc.) in decision-making processes relating to science, technology and environment.

 Sustainable Practices Research Group (2010 - 2013)

-I was principle investigator for the 'Engagement, Interaction and Influence' work-package for the Sustainable Practices Research Group (SPRG), funded by ESRC, DEFRA and Scottish Government.
+I was principal investigator for the 'Engagement, Interaction and Influence' work-package for the Sustainable Practices Research Group (SPRG), funded by ESRC, DEFRA and Scottish Government.
 The SPRG aimed to develop fresh understandings about how social practices change and how to encourage more sustainable behaviours.
 Particular emphasis was placed on consumption - on the grounds that changing the consumption practices of billions of individuals poses the greatest challenge to the achievement of sustainability.
 The SPRG took its cue from social theories that emphasize the importance of collective understandings and everyday practices and on the material and social circumstances that constrain behaviour in order to find levers for intervention.

 Building on my previous research on public engagement, this project had both a research and an engagement component.
 The aim of the research component was to further our understanding of the relationship between social science and public policy.
 Through the analysis of four contemporary case studies where social science and public policy are interacting we asked: what are the processes within each that lead to the inclusion/exclusion of social science ideas in/from public policy?
 Our findings from the research element fed into an engagement component which brought together social scientists with people from public policy, civil society, business and the third sector.
 The aim of the engagement component was to identify opportunities for opening up existing debates in such a way that insights from social science research on behaviour, environment and sustainable consumption could be taken up.
 My collaborators on this project were Prof. Joseph Murphy (co-I) and Dr Fraser Stewart (Research Fellow, 2011-2013).